ellistrickett/Makersbnb/README.md

 ```
 - Until a user has confirmed a booking request, that space can still be booked for that night.

-as a landlord,
+As a user,
+So that I can decide who books the space,
-my place is available until i have confirmed a request.
+My space is still available to book until I have confirmed a request.

 ```